zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 #### What
-In this scenario we want to make sure that the verifier can trust that the credentials presented to them is provided to the rightful controller, Alice, even if the holder-component(wallet) is different.
+In this scenario we want to make sure that the verifier can trust that the credentials presented to them is provided to the rightful controller [**RJ: pls. specify a criterion that enables all of us to determine what is (not) a 'rightful controller'**], Alice, even if the holder-component(wallet) is different.
 Also potentially any identifier provided in the issuance exchange.

 The proposal provided in this document, can make this feasable with a specific holder-binding type, defined for a scenario like this.
 Meaning this mechanism does not hinder any specific use cases.